BryanSchuetz/dai/_solutions/economic-growth.md

 [Innovation and Entrepreneurship](/our-work/solutions/economic-growth-solutions/innovation-and-entrepreneurship)—We were a pioneer in developing and implementing innovative startup, small, and medium enterprises and private sector growth strategies for national and international competitiveness.

+[Workforce Development](/our-work/solutions/economic-growth-solutions/workforce-development)—The global financial crisis of 2007 left in its wake a population of young people pushed out of traditional economic, political, and social pathways.
+Without steady jobs, on top of limited access to quality educational opportunities, youth around the world reacted in powerful and noticeable ways.

 [Gender](/our-work/solutions/economic-growth-solutions/gender)—DAI integrates gender equity and women’s empowerment programming across all our services: design, research, monitoring and evaluation, assessments, and implementation, as well as through our staffing.